Hong Kong Adventure Corps: Qualifications

-Junior Dragon Squadron (JDS) were established on 2014 which recruits children aged 9 or above, training strength were lowered for them.
-When the members of JDS reached 11, they can become recruit and received further training from sabre unit.
+The Junior Dragon Squadron (JDS) was established in 2014, it recruits children aged 9 or above and has less physical requirements than normal army cadets.
+When members of the JDS reach 11, they have the choice to become recruits and received further training from the sabre unit.

-Besides the rank system, the Corps also has a skill qualification system that recognizes the skills of its members, and awards badges regardless of rank.
+Besides the rank system, the Corps also has a skill qualification system that recognises the skills of its members, and awards badges regardless of rank.
 These badges can be worn on a brassard while in uniform.
 The available badges are: